lgheric/display-server-info/readme.txt

 == Description ==

-This plug-in will create a widget called "Server Information" in the admin dashboard, and the PHP Version, MySQL Version, Server Software, Operating System and WordPress Version will be displayed in this new widget, that's all.
+Display Server Info will create a widget called "Server Information" in the admin dashboard, just below the "At a Glance" widget.
+The PHP Version, MySQL Version, Server Software, Operating System and WordPress Version will be displayed in this new widget, that's all.